crossminer/maracas/docs/index.md

 ---

 ### Field Now Static
 A field goes from `non-static` to `static`.
-This results in an `IncompatibleClassChangeError` st linking time.
+This results in an `IncompatibleClassChangeError` at linking time.
 Client code must be recompiled to get rid of the issue.

 **Detection**